Search for answers or go to Knowledge Base Home

 RAIN and FREEZE selections work the same as SENSOR described above, however allow you to differentiate between rain and freeze events.
 For example, you may want your potted plants to irrigate during rain but not during a freeze.

-Advanced Menu provide additional information and allow more technical inputs commonly used by professional installers.
-Advanced Menu contains menus within menus.
+The Advanced Functions provides additional information and allow more technical inputs commonly used by professional installers.
+Advanced Functions contains menus within menus.
 To advance to a sub-menu, press the NEXT button.
-Each press of the BACK button will return you to a higher level until the top level of the Advanced Menu dial position is reached.
+Each press of the BACK button will return you to a higher level until the top level of the Advanced Functions dial position is reached.

 Refer to the chart to the right for the location of features within the menus.